 The third expected negative externality measure investigated, as focused on in HPM research into UO&G development, was well density.
-Data was collected on various types of active wells (totaling more than 220,000) and combined with GIS to create well count densities within both 1km and 2km concentric circles of a house (consistent with prior studies).
-Across our main approaches and all robustness checks, for both 2 km and 1 km densities, the evidence supports the argument that the effective of well density proximal to a house is greatly muted if not eliminated (e.g., in the split sample case) in the Permian Counties (in contrast to the control counties).
+Data was collected on various types of active wells (totaling more than 220,000) and combined with GIS to create well count densities within both 1 km and 2 km concentric circles of a house (consistent with prior studies).
+Across our main approaches and all robustness checks, for both 2 km and 1 km densities, the evidence supports the argument that the effect of well density proximal to a house is greatly muted if not eliminated (e.g., in the split sample case) in the Permian Counties (in contrast to the control counties).